AngelWingz provides a comprehensive database of resources that allows survivors and their families to escape, recover and heal.

 ∘ Human Trafficking Recovery & Security Options

-Connie’s Corner opened September 2020 under the persevering efforts of the visionary Elder Wendy Strickland.
+Connie’s Corner opened September 2020 under the persevering efforts of the visionary Elder Wendy Strickland-Dawson.
 Connie’s Corner is a transitional home providing temporary services for women in emergency crises.

 Our home also assists victims by partnering with individuals and agencies who can provide counseling services, assessments for goal setting, relocation, transitioning housing, medical assistance, education, case management, legal advice, and other services.
 In fact, Connie’s Corner has partnerships throughout the USA in an effort to provide quality services to our clients.